Back to blog

 The business had enough reviews to look legitimate, but not enough momentum to signal strong current activity.
 Responses were inconsistent, negative themes were not being analyzed, and the review profile did not reflect the strongest services clearly.

-This meant two problems at once: weaker trust for prospective buyers and softer prominence signals in local search.
+That created two problems at once: weaker trust for prospective buyers and softer prominence signals in local search.
+The page now frames the issue more explicitly because that is the part operators usually overlook.

 A system replaced ad hoc review collection